 Which Fuel Testing Method Is Most Accurate?

+- GC-MS is the most accurate fuel test method for compositional analysis and contaminant detection.
+HPLC is the reference method for FAME quantification in biodiesel blends per EN 14078 and ASTM D7371.
 GC-MS (gas chromatography-mass spectrometry) combines separation with molecular identification, making it the preferred tool for tracing trace-level adulterants, oxygenates, or sulfur species in gasoline and diesel — with detection capability at the parts-per-billion level for many target compounds.

-Spectroscopy methods offer faster throughput at some cost to absolute accuracy.
+- Spectroscopy methods offer faster throughput at some cost to absolute accuracy.
 Fourier-transform infrared spectroscopy (FTIR) identifies molecular functional groups and is widely used for rapid screening of oxidation products, water contamination, and blend verification to approximately 0.1% v/v.

-Near-infrared (NIR) spectroscopy, when paired with chemometric calibration models, can predict multiple fuel properties simultaneously from a single scan, making it a strong candidate for inline or at-line quality monitoring.
+- Near-infrared (NIR) spectroscopy, when paired with chemometric calibration models, can predict multiple fuel properties simultaneously from a single scan, making it a strong candidate for inline or at-line quality monitoring.

-X-ray fluorescence (XRF) handles elemental analysis, particularly sulfur content, with detection capability to approximately 1 mg/kg per ASTM D4294, and requires minimal sample preparation.
+- X-ray fluorescence (XRF) handles elemental analysis, particularly sulfur content, with detection capability to approximately 1 mg/kg per ASTM D4294, and requires minimal sample preparation.
 Mass spectrometry, used independently or as a GC detector, provides the highest molecular specificity available in fuel analysis.

-Physical property tests remain the backbone of routine quality control.
+- Physical property tests remain the backbone of routine quality control.
 ASTM D445 governs fuel viscosity testing.
 ASTM D93 defines flash point measurement.
 ASTM D613 establishes cetane number methodology for diesel.
 ASTM D4052 covers fuel density determination.
-ASTM D2699 and D2700 define octane rating methodologies for gasoline.
+ASTM D2699 and D2700 define octane rating methodologies for gasoline

 Each standard specifies acceptance criteria independently and is directly tied to regulatory acceptance thresholds.
 These tests are well-understood, relatively inexpensive, and the first-line indicators that confirm a fuel meets specification before it moves to the next stage of the supply chain.